 The ELITE 90, an award founded by the NCAA, recognizes the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in his or her sport, while also achieving the highest academic standard among his or her peers.
 The Elite 90 is presented to the student-athlete with the highest cumulative grade-point average participating at the finals site for each of the NCAA’s 90 championships.

-- Student-athlete must be at least a sophomore academically, and in at least his or her second year of eligibilty (in any sport) at his or her current institution.
+- Student-athlete must be at least a sophomore academically and athletically, and in at least his or her second year of eligibilty (in any sport) at his or her current institution.

 - Student-athlete is an active member on the roster, eligible for the championship, and a member of the designated squad size at the championship site in sports with squad size limitations.